CameronBodine/PINGMapper/docs/FileStructure.md

-### 2.2) Humminbird&reg; ONIX Series
+### 3.2) ONIX Series
 The ONIX series has a different structure from other Humminbird&reg; models.
-The first 48 bytes are in binary containing information about water type, number of pings in the recording, total time of recording, and ping size in bytes.
+The first 24 bytes are in binary containing information about water type, number of pings in the recording, total time of recording, and ping size in bytes.
 Following the binary header are ascii strings (human readable) containing additional information, with each piece of information encapsulated with `<attribute=value>`.

 **Binary Header**